Spiced Pear and Apple Cider Reduction Dressing

 -

-Add the chopped pears, apple cider, honey, cinnamon stick, and cloves to a small saucepan over medium heat.
+Add the chopped pears, apple cider, honey, cinnamon stick, cloves, and salt to a small saucepan.

 -